 Yes.
-There are many lenders that will still consider a secured loan or second mortgage even if you have bad credit.
+There are many lenders that will still consider a secured loan even if you have bad credit.

 Bad credit could include missed or late payments on loans or credit cards, mortgage arrears, defaults, County Court Judgments (CCJs) or even a bankruptcy or Individual Voluntary Arrangement (IVA).

-You may pay a higher interest rate on your second mortgage if you have experienced credit problems in the past.
+You may pay a higher interest rate if you have experienced credit problems in the past.

-Why might the interest rate on a second mortgage be higher than on my main mortgage?
+Why might the interest rate on a second charge be higher than on my main mortgage?